ThrowTheSwitch/Ceedling/README.md

 ```

 The Ceedling repository incorporates its supporting frameworks and some
-plugins via git submodules.
+plugins via Git submodules.
 A simple clone may not pull in the latest
 and greatest.

 The `bundle` tool ensures you have all needed Ruby gems installed.
 If